Follow us on social

 “Israel's ability to be able to defend itself is absolutely fundamental.
 Getting its hostages back, fundamental, and ending the humanitarian crisis in Gaza.
 But the expansion of Israel (I think he meant Iran here) and its proxies is an absolute fundamental necessity for the United States to have the steady leadership there.
 You saw that experience today, where, along with our Israeli partners and our coalition, (we're) able to stop the incoming attack.
 But what's fundamental here is that steady leadership is going to matter.”

-At that point he went into a lengthier character assessment of Trump as a fickle supporter of flattering dictators.
+At that point he went into a lengthier character assessment of Trump as a fickle friend of flattering dictators.
 “Both of his secretaries of defense and national security advisors said he should be nowhere near the White House.”

-Then he ends, remembering there was a question: “And as the Vice President said today is we will protect our forces and our allied forces, and there will be consequences.”
+Then he ends, remembering there was a question: “And as the vice president said today is we will protect our forces and our allied forces, and there will be consequences.”

 Vance’s turn: